yichifauzi/Impersonate/README.md

 ## Adding Impersonate to your project

+> [!NOTE]
+> You can find buildscript samples for any Minecraft version on the wiki: https://ladysnake.org/wiki/impersonate#using-impersonate-for-developers

 You can add the library by inserting the following in your `build.gradle` :

 **Note 1: since MC 1.17 builds, the Impersonate dependency must be lowercase.**